nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …

 Examples:
-* `list` followed by `deleteTask 2 3` deletes the 3rd task of the 2nd person in the patient list.
+* `list` followed by `delete -p 2 -t 3` deletes the 3rd task of the 2nd person in the patient list.
-* `find Betsy` followed by `deleteTask 1 2` deletes the 2nd task of the 1st person in results of the `find` command.
+* `find Betsy` followed by `delete -p 1 -t 2` deletes the 2nd task of the 1st person in results of the `find` command.

 ### Listing all tasks: `listTask`